 I encourage my clients to start slow – I will meet you at whatever level you are at.
 I will help you build up your strength and cardio vascular fitness via a program designed for you.
 I won’t over challenge you but you will be challenged!
 Your confidence will grow as well as your muscle power!

 Increasing muscle in conjunction with a good diet is also important for weight loss or weight maintenance.Building lean muscle helps boost your metabolism.
-There is something of a misconception that women in menopause cannot gain muscle.
-This isn’t true but menopause makes it harder.
+There is something of a misconception that older people cannot gain muscle.
+This isn’t true but as we age it can be harder.
 However, by focusing on the right type of exercise and getting your diet right, you can build muscle.

 Exercise shouldn’t be a chore.
 It should be something you want to do; something you enjoy!
 Remember, that by doing exercise you are carrying out an act of self-care.
 I always encourage clients to find a form of movement they enjoy (in addition to strength training!) so that might be dancing, golf, walking, tennis etc